-Revenue from membership subscriptions is recognised proportionately over the period to which it relates on an accruals basis.
+Revenue from membership subscriptions is recognised proportionately over the period to which it relates.

 Revenue from the rendering of a service is recognised in proportion to the stage of completion of the service.

 Interest revenue is recognised on a proportional basis taking into account the interest rates applicable to the financial assets.